-- (1) Students arrive to the room for the allocation to examination boards determined in advance; the room is published in the Student Information System. - (2) Students are allocated to the examination boards by drawing lots. - (3) The drawing is managed by the relevant Vice-Dean or a member of the academic staff of the Faculty designated by him who allows the students to draw the lots. - (4) The result of the draw is immediately announced in front of the room where the drawing was carried out. - (5) After becoming acquainted with the allocation, the students wait for the commencement of the state final examination in front of the room of the examination board to which they were allocated by drawing lots.
+- (1) Students are allocated to the examination boards by drawing lots. - (2) The drawing is open to public.
+The drawing takes place in a room determined in advance; the room number is published in the publicly accessible section of the Faculty website. - (3) The drawing is managed by the relevant Vice-Dean or a member of the academic staff of the Faculty designated by him who allows the students to draw the lots. - (4) The result of the draw is immediately announced in front of the room where the drawing was carried out.